 To ensure a smooth rollout, Google releases features at different paces depending on their nature and complexity.
 A feature’s launch announcement on the G Suite Updates blog includes the rollout date and pace for each release track.
 The rollout paces:

 - Full rollout (1–3 days for feature visibility)

 - Gradual rollout (up to 15 days for feature visibility)

 - Extended rollout (potentially longer than 15 days for feature visibility)

-Warning: If you switch from Rapid to Scheduled Release, your users might lose access to features currently on the Rapid Release track.
+Warning: If you switch from Rapid Release to Scheduled Release, your users might lose access to features currently on the Rapid Release track.

-- In the New User Features section, select Rapid release or Scheduled release.
+- Select Rapid release or Scheduled release.

 - Click Save.